CWHP Home | Alphabetical Index | Topical Index

 her A.B. from Radcliffe College in 1928 in government, but her interest

-in astronomy was stimulated by undergraduate work at the Harvard University
+in astronomy was stimulated by undergraduate work at the Harvard Observatory,

-Observatory, where she assisted Professor Willem Luyten in identifying white
+where she assisted Professor Willem Luyten in identifying white dwarf stars.

-dwarf stars.
-Although she married Frederick W. Thomas shortly after her graduation
+She married Frederick M. Thomas shortly after her graduation from college and

-herself, she worked for three years as secretary to Leon Campbell, who headed
+She worked for three years as secretary to Leon Campbell, who headed the American

-the American Association of Variable Star Observers (AAVSO), then affiliated
+Association of Variable Star Observers (AAVSO), then affiliated with the Harvard

-with the Harvard Observatory.
-She joined the Observatory staff under the remarkable
+Observatory.
+She joined the Observatory staff under the remarkable woman astronomer

-During the late 1930s she also began to work towards a Ph.D. in the history
+the late 1930s she also began to work towards a Ph.D. in the history of science

-of science under Harvard professor George Sarton, preparing a thesis on the
+under the supervision of Harvard professor George Sarton, preparing a thesis

-history of observations of variable stars from the second century B.C. to the
+on the history of observations of variable stars from the second century B.C.

-nineteenth century A.D.
+to the nineteenth century A.D.
 For this, she studied both Latin and Arabic texts.
-At

-and her degree was awarded only in 1948.
+and her degree was not awarded until 1948.

 Helen Lewis Thomas was “drafted” first